5 secrets to securing medical device venture capital in 2023

 Secret #5: Work your connections

-Most good VCs won't take unsolicited pitches from start-ups they've never heard of.
+Most good medical device private equity investors won't take unsolicited pitches from start-ups they've never heard of.

 A good medical device consultant often has good connections.
 The right consultant can help you implement new software, achieve certification, seek venture capital, and improve overall quality among other things.